ropensci/tinkr/inst/extdata/link-test.md

 ---

+## These are some links that are valid in basic markdown

 This is some text [that contains links][this fun link1] which [can be `inline`](https://example.com/2) or [can be spread across multiple lines because the link text is JUST TOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO